 Educational Program Manager

-She is current Chair for the Society of Teachers of Family Medicine’s Community on Faculty Development.
-She has also served on the AAFP’s Exhibitors’ Advisory Council for the National Conference of Family Practice residents and Student members several times.
+She is current Chair for the Society of Teachers of Family Medicine’s (STFM) Faculty Development Collaborative.
+Brenda has presented nationally at STFM, Association of American Colleges of Osteopathic Medicine, Association of Family Medicine Administrators and American Academy of Family Physicians (AAFP) Residency Program Solutions conference.
+She has also served on the AAFP’s Exhibitors’ Advisory Council for the National Conference of Family Practice Residents and Student members several times.

 This page was last modified on April 21, 2017